orgmanager/orgmanager/readme.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [releases page](https://github.com/orgmanager/orgmanager/releases).

+## Sponsors

+Does your organization use OrgManager?
+Ask your manager or marketing team if you'd be interested in supporting our project.
+Support will allow the maintainers to dedicate more time for maintenance and new features for everyone.
+Also, your company's logo will show [on GitHub](https://github.com/orgmanager/orgmanager#readme) and on our site --who doesn't want a little extra exposure?.

 ## Authors

 * [**Miguel Piedrafita**](https://miguelpiedrafita.com) - *Idea, Code & Hosting*